 This one was a custom order for a client who knew exactly what she wanted, and we were over the moon happy to make her imagination a reality.

 After she contacted us, we were so lucky to find this beautiful antique dresser listed on craigslist over at a local thrift store!
 What do you think?

 Our client picked this amazing shade of teal and asked for the legs to be stained.
 I’ve said it before, and I will continue to say it!
 Clients always pick the best colors!

 This one is called Summer Dragonfly by Behr.
-It’s a beautiful and fun shade teal.
-In some light it shows more green and in other it shows more blue.
+It’s a beautiful and fun shade of teal.
+In some light it shows more green and in others it shows more blue.
 I love that about it!